jsfuentes/Code-Cheatsheet/JS/React/hooks.md

 - Only call Hooks **at the top level**.
 Don’t call Hooks inside loops, conditions, or nested functions.
 - Only call Hooks **from React function components**.
+- Functions/useCallbacks must be above their use in dependency arrays or else they *DONT ACTUALLY CAUSE A RERENDER*(cuz hoisting)

 ## All Hooks